BoomBots

-BoomBots is a fighting video game released in 1999 for PlayStation.
-It was created by Doug TenNapel, and it was developed by The Neverhood, Inc. and published by SouthPeak Interactive.
+BoomBots is a fighting game released in 1999 for PlayStation.
+It was created by Doug TenNapel, developed by The Neverhood, Inc., and published by SouthPeak Interactive.
 BoomBots features distinctive claymation visuals and various amounts of toilet humor.
 The game was both a critical and commercial failure.
+It was the third and final game made by the Neverhood, Inc. before the company folded in 1999 after the game's release.

 Gameplay

 BoomBots is a 3D arena fighting game in which the player has the choice of ten characters (boombots) for either single player or multiplayer.

 In single player, the objective is to beat recolors of the ten boombots (which includes a recolor of the player's boombot if they aren't a secret boombot) to progress through the story and win the game.
 If the player remains undefeated, they get to fight recolors of secret boombots in secret stages during the story, unlocking those boombots and stages upon victory.
 In total, the game features 15 boombots along with 15 stages.

 Multiplayer is similar to single player, except that the player faces off in a round against a human opponent rather than an AI-opponent.
 In addition, the player can pick the stage to fight on.